hs-duesseldorf/se2rest/README.md

         return list;
     }

+    // We send a HTTP PUT call to the server in this method
-    public void update(M m) {
+    // when we want to update an existing entity on the server public void update(M m) {
         JSONObject jsonObject = createJSONObjectFromModelObject(m);
         HttpPut request = new HttpPut(url + "/" + m.getId());